 What Is Good To Eat At a Thai Restaurant?

-You probably love Thai food but you order the same things all the time because you don’t know what to get that you might like.
-I’ll offer some suggestions here by covering some popular Thai foods that you might enjoy.
+You probably love Thai food but you order the same things all the time because you don’t know what to get that you will like.
+I’ll offer some suggestions here by covering some popular Thai foods you might enjoy.

 Before I arrived, I wondered, is it possible for me, an American, to eat Thai food full time?
 It was a tough question because I usually only ate two or three things at a Thai restaurant in the US.
 Typically I would have Gai Pad King (ginger chicken) and an appetizer that wasn’t even Thai – but it was in the Thai restaurant.
 I had “Crab Rangoon”.
 It was a fried crab dessert that was really delicious at the Thai restaurant in Tampa, Florida called “Jasmine Thai”.
 I’ve asked many restaurants and friends here in Thailand if they ever heard of Crab Rangoon – or anything similar.
 Nobody has.
 Hmm, go figure.